Embotics/Scenarios/Deploy-Kubernetes-Cluster-vSphere-Kubeadm/README.md

 1. In vCommander, go to **Configuration > Service Request Configuration > Service Catalog**, then click **Add Service**.

-2. Enter a name and description for the service, and optionally apply a custom icon and categories, then click **Next**.
+1. Enter a name and description for the service, and optionally apply a custom icon and categories, then click **Next**.

-3. Add the template for provisioning the base VMs for the cluster.
+1. Add the template for provisioning the base VMs for the cluster.
 Click **Add > VM Template, Image or AMI** and navigate to the template created earlier (centos7-base).

    The workflows support any number of nodes, but in this example, we’re creating a cluster of a master and two worker nodes, so you must click **Add to Service** three times.
 When you click **Close**, the three components are visible.

-4. Create a [custom component](http://docs.embotics.com/index.html?make_service_available.htm#manage_component_types) to store the value for the Kubernetes version custom attribute on the request form.
+1. Create a [custom component](http://docs.embotics.com/index.html?make_service_available.htm#manage_component_types) to store the value for the Kubernetes version custom attribute on the request form.
 On the Component Blueprints page, click **Add > New Component Type**.

-5. Create a custom component to store the value for the Kubernetes version custom attribute.
-On the Component Blueprints page, click **Add > New Component Type**.
-In the Create New Component Type dialog, enter a name of **kubernetes_version**, an annual cost of 0, then click **Add to Service**.
+1. In the Create New Component Type dialog, enter a name of **kubernetes_version**, an annual cost of 0, then click **Add to Service**.

     This name is hard-coded in the completion workflows, so you must use this exact name.

-6. Create a second custom component to store the value for the name of the Kubernetes cluster when it’s added to vCommander as a managed system.
+1. Create a second custom component to store the value for the name of the Kubernetes cluster when it’s added to vCommander as a managed system.
 On the Component Blueprints page, click **Add > New Component Type**.
 In the Create New Component Type dialog, enter a name of **kubernetes_name** and an annual cost of 0, then click **Add to Service**.

     This name is hard-coded in the completion workflows, so you must use this exact name.

-7. Next, configure the blueprint for each of the components.
+1. Next, configure the blueprint for each of the components.
 Specify that deployed VMs will be **Linked Clones**, and select **vsphere-post-deploy-k8s-kubeadm-component** as the completion workflow.

   You can customize the Deployed Name to match your enterprise naming convention, using vCommander variables.
-In the image above, the variable  #{uniqueNumber[3]} is used to add a three-digit unique number to the VM  name.
+For example, the variable `#{uniqueNumber[3]}` can be used to add a three-digit unique number to the VM name.

-8. Once you have configured all three VM components, configure the first custom component.
-On the Component Blueprint page for kubernetes_version, go to the Attributes tab and do the following:
+1. Once you have configured all three VM components, configure the first custom component.
+On the Component Blueprint page for kubernetes_version, go to the **Attributes** tab and do the following:

   - Click **Add Attributes**, then select **kubernetes_version** from the list and click **OK**.
   - Back on the Attributes tab, choose a default value for **kubernetes_version** from the drop-down list.

-9. If you want to allow requesters to choose the Kubernetes version, add the custom attribute to the request form.
+1. If you want to allow requesters to choose the Kubernetes version, add the custom attribute to the request form.
 On the Form tab, in the Toolbox on the right, click the **kubernetes_version** form element.

-10. Click **Edit** to enable the **Required** flag if desired and click **OK**.
+1. Click **Edit** to enable the **Required** flag if desired and click **OK**.

-11. Configure the blueprint for the second custom component.
-On the Component Blueprint page for kubernetes_name, go to the Attributes tab, click **Add Attributes**, select **kubernetes_name** from the list and click **OK**.
+1. Configure the blueprint for the second custom component.
+On the Component Blueprint page for kubernetes_name, go to the **Attributes** tab, click **Add Attributes**, select **kubernetes_name** from the list and click **OK**.

-12. If you want to allow requesters to choose the name of the Kubernetes managed system, add the custom attribute to the request form.
+1. If you want to allow requesters to choose the name of the Kubernetes managed system, add the custom attribute to the request form.
 On the Form tab, in the Toolbox on the right, click the **kubernetes_name** form element.

-13. Click **Edit** to enable the **Required** flag and click **OK**.
+1. Click **Edit** to enable the **Required** flag and click **OK**.

-14. On the Deployment page, assign the completion workflow **vsphere-post-deploy-k8s-kubeadm-svc**, then click **Next**.
+1. On the Deployment page, assign the completion workflow **vsphere-post-deploy-k8s-kubeadm-svc**, then click **Next**.

-15. For the purposes of this walk-through, we’ll skip the Intelligent Placement page.
+1. For the purposes of this walk-through, we’ll skip the Intelligent Placement page.
 Click **Next**.
-To learn more about Intelligent Placement, see [Intelligent Placement](http://docs.embotics.com/vCommander/intelligent-placement.htm) in the vCommander User Guide.
+To learn more about Intelligent Placement, see [Intelligent Placement](http://docs.embotics.com/vCommander/intelligent-placement.htm).

-16. On the Visibility page, specify who can request this service, then click **Next**.
+1. On the Visibility page, specify who can request this service, then click **Next**.

-17. On Summary page, click **Finish**.
+1. On Summary page, click **Finish**.

     The service catalog entry is now published.

 ## Submit a service request

 Our service is now configured and ready to test.
 In vCommander or the Service Portal, go to the Service Catalog and request the Kubernetes service.
 Notice that you can specify the cluster name and select the Kubernetes version on the request form.

 Once the service request has completed, the new cluster is added to vCommander’s inventory as a Kubernetes managed system.

-To learn more about vCommander's support for Kubernetes, see [Managing Kubernetes](http://docs.embotics.com/vCommander/managing-kubernetes.htm) in the vCommander User Guide.
+To learn more about vCommander's support for Kubernetes, see [Managing Kubernetes](http://docs.embotics.com/vCommander/managing-kubernetes.htm).